 But always remember the basics; only use ingredients that will enhance or add to the flavor of whatever you're cooking.

-I know it may sound complicated and first, don't worry, I'm gonna make it real easy for you.
+I know it may sound complicated at first, but don't worry, I'm gonna make it real easy for you.

 And fun as well!